 A dedicated review team within Callaghan Innovation is working with Inland Revenue to assess all general approval applications.
 This team makes a recommendation to Inland Revenue on the eligibility of the R&D activities that you are undertaking.
 It’s important to also note that, for tax privacy reasons, the team assessing your application won’t be your usual Callaghan Innovation contact (if you have one).

-You must obtain general approval for your R&D activity to be able to claim for the associated expenditure at the end of the 2020/2021 income year.
+You must obtain general approval for your R&D activities to be able to claim for the associated expenditure at the end of the 2021/2022 income year.

 The next step comes at the end of the year when you prepare your income tax return in myIR.
 Your income tax return will include a few extra fields to allow you to calculate the amount of income tax payable, as the RDTI is a tax credit that reduces the total amount of income tax that you owe.